Category Management

 At best, a category manager is a value-adding partner, that supports market analysis, external resource management, supplier performance development, and realization of business targets.

-CM is continuous improvement and execution of the strategy.
+Category management is continuous improvement and execution of the strategy.
 Markets keep evolving and not all changes are positive.
 A strategy that works well today might deliver opposite results tomorrow.

 Obtaining stakeholder support for category strategies is not always easy.
 Business units have their own agendas and can be skeptical about potential misalignment, failure to understand their specific business needs, failure to supply, lower quality, and losing their preferred partners.